Ruboto: Quick Start

 Note: The first time you install a Ruboto application on the device/emulator, Ruboto will ask for you to install the Ruboto Core Platform.
 You should see something like this in your emulator:

 Click on the Install button.
 After sometime Ruboto Core gets installed on the emulator.
-Click on the Done button and after some time period our sample application gets loaded as shown:
+Click on the Done button.
+On the Home screen, double click on the Quick Start app.
+You should now see:

 Our sample application can now be executed.
 Click on the Click Me button and you should see a final screen as shown: